 A list of Reserved Instances.

-Type: ReservedInstances list
+Type: array of ReservedInstances objects

 This example describes Reserved Instances owned by your account.

-<DescribeReservedInstancesResponse xmlns="http://ec2.amazonaws.com/doc/2014-10-01/"> <requestId>59dbff89-35bd-4eac-99ed-be587EXAMPLE</requestId> <reservedInstancesSet> ... <item> <reservedInstancesId>e5a2ff3b-7d14-494f-90af-0b5d0EXAMPLE</reservedInstancesId> <instanceType>m1.xlarge</instanceType> <availabilityZone>us-east-1b</availabilityZone> <duration>31536000</duration> <fixedPrice>61.0</fixedPrice> <usagePrice>0.034</usagePrice> <instanceCount>3</instanceCount> <productDescription>Linux/UNIX</productDescription> <state>active</state> <instanceTenancy>default</instanceTenancy> <currencyCode>USD</currencyCode> <offeringType>Light Utilization</offeringType> <recurringCharges/> </item> ... </reservedInstancesSet> </DescribeReservedInstancesResponse>
+<DescribeReservedInstancesResponse xmlns="http://ec2.amazonaws.com/doc/2016-11-15/"> <requestId>59dbff89-35bd-4eac-99ed-be587EXAMPLE</requestId> <reservedInstancesSet> ... <item> <reservedInstancesId>e5a2ff3b-7d14-494f-90af-0b5d0EXAMPLE</reservedInstancesId> <instanceType>m1.xlarge</instanceType> <availabilityZone>us-east-1b</availabilityZone> <start>2015-07-14T11:00:00:00.000Z</start> <end>2016-07-13T1212:00:00:000Z</end> <duration>31536000</duration> <fixedPrice>0.0</fixedPrice> <usagePrice>0.034</usagePrice> <instanceCount>2</instanceCount> <productDescription>Linux/UNIX (Amazon VPC)</productDescription> <state>active</state> <instanceTenancy>default</instanceTenancy> <currencyCode>USD</currencyCode> <offeringType>Partial Upfront</offeringType> <recurringCharges> <item> <frequency>Hourly</frequency> <amount>0.05</amount> </item> </recurringCharges> <offeringClass>standard</offeringClass> <scope>AvailabilityZone</scope> </item> ... </reservedInstancesSet> </DescribeReservedInstancesResponse>

 If you want Linux/UNIX Reserved Instances specifically for use with a VPC, set the product description to

 https://ec2.amazonaws.com/?Action=DescribeReservedInstances &Filter.1.Name=duration &Filter.1.Value.1=31536000 &Filter.2.Name=instance-type &Filter.2.Value.1=m1.small &Filter.3.Name=product-description &Filter.3.Value.1=Linux%2FUNIX &AUTHPARAMS